alvivar/bite/README.md

     GET keywithoutvalue
     >

+A **DB.json** file will be created with the information sorted.

 ## How to run

 Runs on **127.0.0.1:1984**, just like me:

-    cargo run --release --bin server
+    cargo run --release --p server

 A simple test client that connects to **127.0.0.1:1984**.
-But you should be able to write from any TCP connection, just write complete lines before flush.
+But you should be able to write from any other TCP connection, just write complete lines before flush.

-    cargo run --release --bin client
+    cargo run --release --p client

 ## Tech

-A Rust TcpListener that stores data on a BTreeMap serialized into a json file with Serde.
+Multi-threading TcpListeners that stores data on a BTreeMap serialized into a json file with Serde.
+Made. in.
+Rust.